IsaaColomer/Turn-Based-RPG/index.md

 Depending on the type of pokemon, it will have certain advantages and disadvantages over other types of pokemon.

-This conditions the combat since if they face two pokemon, for example fire against water, the one that has the advantage of the type will have a clear advantage with respect to its opponent.
+This conditions the combat since if they face two pokemon, for example fire type against water type, the one that has the advantage of the type will have a clear advantage with respect to its opponent.

 On the other hand there is the pokemon skills factor.
 There are two kinds of movements:

 - Those that directly harm the enemy.
 - Those that modify the characteristics of both the pokémon itself and that of the opponent.

+It should be mentioned that in the middle of the fight the trainers can decide to change the pokémon that is fighting or cure the one that is in the battlefield.

+With these three factors, a combat system is built that is easy to understand but difficult to master, as all the previously mentioned conditions must be taken into account.